Education

 If you suspect that someone has infringed your copyright, seek skilled legal advice immediately to determine the best course of action.

-In this case, the general rule applies, that is, copyright lasts for the duration of the author’s life plus 50 years after his or her death.
-After the death of the author, copyright devolves to the author’s estate, unless the author has bequeathed the copyright to someone else in his or her will.
-In the case of joint authorship, that is, where there is more than one writer of a composition, copyright subsists for the life of the last surviving author plus 75 years after his or her death.
+In Canada, the general rule applies: copyright lasts for the duration of the author’s life plus 70 years after their death.
+After the death of the author, copyright devolves to the author’s estate, unless the author has bequeathed the copyright to someone else in their will.
+In the case of joint authorship, where there is more than one writer of a composition, copyright subsists for the life of the last surviving author plus 70 years after their death.

 Copyright in a performer’s performance in a sound recording and in the sound recording itself lasts for the remainder of the calendar year during which the performer’s performance and sound recording respectively first occurred, plus 50 years thereafter.
 However, if published before the copyright expires, copyright continues until the earlier of 70 years from the remainder of the calendar year during which publication of the performer’s performance or sound recording respectively occurred and the end of 100 years from the remainder of the calendar year during which the first fixation of the performer’s performance or sound recording respectively occurs.